stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 I consider writing a simple introduction to quantum mechanics, with interactive simulations (very likely with the Quantum Game engine).
 If you think it is a great idea, consider poking/teasing/tempting me. :)

-I would like to thank [Marcin Kotowski](https://www.math.toronto.edu/~marcin/) for remarks on this blog post.
+I would like to thank [Michał Kotowski](http://www.math.toronto.edu/~michal/) for remarks on this blog post.
 And, of course, to everyone participating in my quantum mechanics workshops.

 > Before applying consult with your teacher or professor, as every misused didactic material may result in misunderstanding or discouragement.